openstack/openstack-manuals/doc/arch-design-draft/source/overview-customer-requirements.rst

 Scale
- Scaling storage solutions in a storage-focused OpenStack architecture design is driven by initial requirements, including :term:`IOPS`, capacity, bandwidth, and future needs.
+ Scaling storage solutions in a storage-focused OpenStack architecture design is driven by initial requirements, including :term:`IOPS <Input/output Operations Per Second (IOPS)>`, capacity, bandwidth, and future needs.
 Planning capacity based on projected needs over the course of a budget cycle is important for a design.
 The architecture should balance cost and capacity, while also allowing flexibility to implement new technologies and methods as they become available.

 Network
 ~~~~~~~